Praying for America and Her Leaders

-The annual observance encourages personal and corporate prayer in seven key areas: government, military, media, education, business, church, and family.
+The prayer day task force encourages personal and corporate prayer in seven key areas: government, military, media, education, business, church, and family.

-In past proclamations, President Barack Obama recognized the significance of prayer in the United States.
-He noted examples in two past American leaders: President Abraham Lincoln and civil rights activist Martin Luther King, Jr.
+In a recent proclamation, President Barack Obama recognized the significance of prayer in American heritage.
+He noted examples in two notable leaders: President Abraham Lincoln and civil rights activist Martin Luther King, Jr.

-He also encouraged Americans to "ask God for the sustenance to meet the challenges we face as a Nation" while paying tribute to the men and women of the United States Armed Forces, "who have answered our country's call to serve with honor in the pursuit of peace."
+Obama urged Americans to "ask God for the sustenance to meet the challenges we face as a nation."
+He also paid tribute to the nation's Armed Forces "who have answered our country's call to serve with honor in the pursuit of peace."

-A joint congressional resolution created the first official observance of a National Day of Prayer in 1952.
-President Harry S. Truman signed the proclamation into law.
+A joint congressional resolution created the first official National Day of Prayer in 1952.
+President Harry Truman signed it into law.

-In 1988, President Ronald Reagan signed an amended version that moved the observance to the first Thursday in May.
-The nation's 50 governors issue similar proclamations for their individual states.
+In 1988, an amended version signed by President Ronald Reagan established the observance as the first Thursday in May.
+All 50 governors issue similar proclamations for their individual states.

 A Right and Responsibility

-The Presidential Proclamation hearkened to the earliest American settlers who prayed that they would "rejoice together, mourn together, labor, and suffer together, always having before our eyes our commission and community in the work."
+The earliest American settlers prayed they would "rejoice together, mourn together, labor, and suffer together, always having before our eyes our commission and community in the work."

 Today, the National Day of Prayer belongs to all Americans.
-According to Shirley Dobson, who chairs the National Day of Prayer task force, the observance "transcends differences, bringing together citizens of all backgrounds."
+According to Shirley Dobson, the observance "transcends differences, bringing together citizens of all backgrounds."

-The National Day of Prayer represents a Judeo-Christian expression of prayer, based on the understanding that America was birthed in reverence for the God of the Bible.
-"The concepts and values of Judaism and Christianity are generally considered a basis for Western legal code and moral values," said the task force.
+The National Day of Prayer represents a Judeo-Christian expression of prayer, based on an understanding that America was forged in reverence for the God of the Bible.
+"The concepts and values of Judaism and Christianity are considered a basis for Western legal code and moral values," said the task force.

-National prayer calls Americans to humble themselves before God as they seek his grace and guidance.
-Citizens are encouraged to pray for their national leaders, whether or not they agree with their politics.
+The national observance calls for Americans to humble themselves before God as they seek his grace and guidance.
+People are encouraged to pray for their national and local leaders, whether or not they agree with their politics.

 The Bible says God blesses nations that keep his standards of righteousness and justice.
-American citizens have a right and a responsibility to pray for men everywhere, friends and foes alike.
+Americans have a right and responsibility to pray for those who lead their nation.

-Just as prayer can change lives, it can transform nations.
+Just as prayer changes lives, it transforms nations.
 The National Day of Prayer encourages Americans to pray for their leaders, whether or not they agree with their politics.

-The following verses can also help Americans pray for the President, government officials, and members of the Armed Forces.
-The verses come from the NIV translation of the Bible.
+The following Bible verses can also help Americans pray for the President, other government leaders, and members of the Armed Forces.
+They are taken from the New International Version (NIV) translation.

 National Prayer Resources